mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 > Right now I throw it down into West Lake; ...

 “Yes, I understand.
 I made a shirt, and also that shirt is seven pounds” – that means you can create universal life, so-called tolerance or freedom, and peace and harmony, within the limitation of your life, so-called life and death.
 You understand this.
 But, if you really hang on – “I can do it” – you are stuck there.
 So, if you know this, if you realize “I have a chance to create this universal creative life right in the middle of [my] life, limited by life and death” – at that time, you should throw away your ideas.
-And then, every day, you have to make your life work.
-Just like this.
+And then, every day, you have to make your life work, just like this.
 Just freely work.

 [So,] “Right now I throw it down into West Lake.”
 We have to throw it away.
-You can get it, then throw it away.
-You can get it; throw it away.
+You can get it, and then throw it away.
+You can get it; throw it away!
 Otherwise, it’s pretty easy to be stuck.
 But *throw it away* doesn’t mean to ignore your life and circumstances, or others’ life.
 Pay careful attention to your and others’ circumstances, and use your head, use your mind, your brains.
-But, if you get it, please, throw it away, let go of it.
-And then [...] you think carefully, and get it, and throw it away.
+But, if you get it, please: throw it away, let go of it.
+And then [...] you would think carefully, and get it, and throw it away.
 That’s always repeating; we have to do it.
 “Just sit down”: you can get it, but throw it away, and let’s sit again.
 Get it; throw it away: *that* means *sit down*.
 [So] get it, throw it away.
 That is really returning to the one.

 And then, where does the one return to?
 That is, “Sit down, right now.”
 And *then* you can get it, and throw it away.
 This is return to one, and one returns to this present.